Peruvian Civil War of 1856–1858

 The Peruvian Civil War of 1856–1858, also known as the Arequipa Revolution of 1856, was one of the largest and most violent in Peru.'
 It was the third internal conflict in 19th century Peru (after the Peruvian Civil War of 1834 and Peruvian Civil War of 1843–1844).
-It was fought between the Conservatives (supporters of Ramón Castilla) and the Liberals (who opposed Castilla).
+It was fought between the Pragmatics (liberals and conservatives coalition, supporters of Ramón Castilla) and the Liberals (who opposed Castilla).
 It followed the Peruvian Liberal Revolution of 1854.
 3,000 people were killed on both sides.

 Causes

 The main cause was the enactment of the Constitution of 1856, enacted on October 19 of that year, by the national Convention (Congress) that had been established in the previous year.
 One of the new principles of the constitution was the suppression of the death penalty.
 The Constitution of 1856 introduced free education, specifically primary school education; it reduced the age to be a representative of the people to 28 years.
 Congress became strong and almost single-chambered, since there were no differences between deputies and senators.

-The Grand Marshal Ramón Castilla, Provisional President of Peru at the time, was opposed to the Constitution because it was very limiting to the authority of the President of the Republic.
+The Grand Marshal Ramón Castilla, Provisional President of Peru at the time, was opposed to the Constitution because it very limited the authority of the President of the Republic.
 The Constitution re-established the Vice Presidents and created the Cabinet.
-Furthermore, it reduced the presidential term from 6 to 4 years.
+Furthermore, it reduced the presidential term from six to four years.
 Despite this, Ramón Castilla signed the Constitution on October 18, 1856.

 There was also great discontent in the country over the high stipends of the members of the National Convention, as well as the excessive expenditure on slave manumissions.
 According to the 1825 Census there were 15 thousand slaves in Peru, and 25 thousand had been manumitted.
 Another criticism was that the elections for the National Convention had been dominated by freedmen and illiterate people, while public servants from the previous regime were excluded.
 This is due to threats against the Catholic Church (La Compañía de Jesús was not allowed entry), and because Castilla himself had restored the Indigenous Tribute under the name of General Contribution in March 1855.

-There were numerous individuals that were opposed to Castilla’s government, and proof of this are the uprisings in: Arequipa (July, 1855), Islay (March, 1856), Chincha (April 14, 1856), Nauta (June 30, 1856), Trujillo (August 15, 1856), Tacna (September 22nd, 1856), Ayacucho, Ancash, and other places.
+There were numerous individuals that were opposed to Castilla’s government, and proof of this are the uprisings in: Arequipa (July, 1855), Islay (March, 1856), Chincha (April 14, 1856), Nauta (June 30, 1856), Trujillo (August 15, 1856), Tacna (September 22, 1856), Ayacucho, Ancash, and other places.
 In Lima there was an uprising from General Fermín Del Castillo, which failed, and he was then forced into exile.